kennygrant/sassoon/README.md

 > Sneak home and pray you'll never know
 > The hell where youth and laughter go.

-Sassoon received a Military Cross for recovering the wounded under enemy fire, and was wounded himself in action.
-In June 1917, while on convalescent leave and after refusing to return to active duty, Sassoon wrote an extraordinary denunciation of the war.
+During the war Sassoon received a Military Cross for recovering wounded comrades under enemy fire, and was injured himself in action.
+Then in June 1917, while on convalescent leave and after refusing to return to active duty, Sassoon wrote an extraordinary denunciation of the war.
 This statement, _A Soldiers Declaration_, was read aloud in parliament by Mr Lees Smith, a prominent pacifist, and printed in _The Times_.
-Such was the anger at his plain denunciation of the war, the editor's windows were smashed.
+Such was the anger at his plain and bold denunciation of the war, the editor's windows were smashed.

 From Hansard, on the House of Commons debate 30th July 1917: